Amino acids and proteins header image — torso showing muscles and bones.

 Amino acids, polypeptides and proteins

-There are many naturally occurring polymers for example starch, cellulose, silk, protein and DNA are but a few of the many polymers found or produced by living organisms.
+There are many naturally occurring polymers; for example starch, cellulose, silk, protein and DNA are but a few of the many polymers found or produced by living organisms.
 Let's start by looking at proteins.
-Proteins are found in all living organisms, now there are many different types of proteins, from the proteins found in muscle, skin, tendons and enzymes to the proteins found in spider webs and silk.
-All these different proteins have one thing in common; they are all polymers made from monomers called amino acids.
+Proteins are found in all living organisms; there are many different types of proteins, from the proteins found in muscle, skin, tendons and enzymes to the proteins found in spider webs and silk.
+All these different proteins have one thing in common: they are all polymers made from monomers called amino acids.

 There are just over twenty common amino acids found in living organisms and they all have the basic structure shown above.
-The only difference between different amino acids is the structure of the R- group.
-The simplest amino acid is one where the side group R is simply a hydrogen atom.
-This gives an amino acid called glycine (gyl for short).
-If the R- group is a -CH3 group then an amino acid called alanine is formed.
+The only difference between different amino acids is the structure of the R group.
+The simplest amino acid is one where the side group R is a hydrogen atom.
+This gives an amino acid called glycine (gly for short).
+If the R group is a –CH3 group then an amino acid called alanine is formed.
 The structures of the amino acids glycine and alanine are shown below.
-A quick search on Google will show the structure of all common amino acids if you care to look!

 Structure of the amino acids alanine and glycine.

-Image to show that small amino acid monomers link together to form alrger polypeptides and proteins You can clearly see the only difference between these two amino acids is in the side chain -R. The twenty or so common amino acids can link together to form a vast number of different proteins.
-As a simple example think of the number of words you can make from the 26 letters in the alphabet; well by linking the 20 or so different amino acids together in a different order in polymer chains of different lengths you can end up with an almost limitless number of possible protein structures.
+Amino acids linking to form larger polypeptides and proteins (cartoon).
+You can clearly see the only difference between these two amino acids is the side chain R. The twenty or so common amino acids can link together to form a vast number of different proteins.
+As a simple example, think of the number of words you can make from the 26 letters in the alphabet; well, by linking the ~20 different amino acids together in different orders in polymer chains of different lengths, you can end up with an almost limitless number of possible protein structures.

-The amino acids link together in a condensation reaction; that is a reaction where a small molecule; usually water is lost; to form an amide or peptide link.
-For example the amino acids alanine and glycine can link together to form a dipeptide molecule as shown below:
+The amino acids link together in a condensation reaction; that is, a reaction where a small molecule — usually water — is lost to form an amide (peptide) link.
+For example, the amino acids alanine and glycine can link together to form a dipeptide molecule as shown below:

-There are two possible ways these two amino acid molecules can react with each other to form a dipeptide:
+There are two possible ways these two amino acid molecules can react to form a dipeptide:

 This is outlined in the diagram below: